 Demonstrations, gatherings, and even sporting events that are intended to be peaceful can turn violent without advance warning.
 For this reason, U.S. citizens should routinely monitor local media sources and the Internet for reports of demonstrations and unrest, and avoid political rallies, demonstrations, and crowds of any kind.

-Travel outside the capital, Bujumbura, presents significant risks, especially after nightfall.
-Note the U.S. embassy limits and monitors the travel of its personnel in Burundi.
+Travel outside Bujumbura presents significant risks, especially after nightfall.
+The U.S. embassy limits and monitors the travel of its personnel in Burundi.
 All movement by embassy employees outside the city from 6:00 p.m. to 7:00 a.m. is prohibited.
 Likewise, U.S. citizens should not travel on national highways from dusk to dawn.
 Armed criminals ambush vehicles, particularly on the roads leading out of Bujumbura.
 Keep vehicle doors locked and windows up when stopped in heavy traffic.

 Corruption is endemic in Burundi and contributes to an environment where the rule of law is not respected.
-Government officials may ask for bribes for providing routine services.
-Travelers are frequently stopped, questioned, and asked for bribes by security forces at numerous official and unofficial roadblocks throughout the country.
-Likewise, criminals who have paid off local officials may operate with impunity.
+Criminals who have bribed local officials may operate with impunity.

 For further information:

 - See the State Department's travel website for the Worldwide Caution, Travel Warnings, Travel Alerts, and Country Specific Information for Burundi.

 - See Embassy Bujumbura’s website for the latest emergency and security messages for U.S. citizens.

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.